tonybnya/address-book/README.md

-# Address Book Web App
+# Contact List Web App

-This is a simple web app for an Address Book.
+This is a simple web app for a Contact List.

 I assume you already have `python3` and `pip3` installed on your system.